Tallwave/guidelines/docs/Team.md

 They have more conversations with clients.
 Per the description, Leads will be presenting project plans to clients, getting their buy-in, and working with the PM team to keep them apprised every step of the way.

 ## Beyond Lead
 This hasn’t been figured out yet.
-One answer beyond “Lead” is “Management” however just because someone is a great developer doesn’t mean they’ll be a good manager (or even a mediocre one), so it is important to have some sort of advancement plan that does not involve transitioning to management.
+One answer beyond “Lead” is “Management”; however just because someone is a great developer doesn’t mean they’ll be a good manager (or even a mediocre one), so it is important to have some sort of advancement plan that does not involve transitioning to management.

 We can say that whatever role this is will be much more highly consultative.
 The knowledge that this individual has is incredibly useful and will be of great importance to our clients.
 They'll be able to tackle problems like "design a resilient micro-service architecture on AWS that can handle a few million sessions per month and can scale way beyond that." without breaking a sweat.